Krokhino, Vologda Oblast: Nativity Church

-The Nativity Church was built at the end of the 18th century (approximately in 1790) in Krokhino settlement (Belozersky District of Vologda Oblast).
-The church was at the water's edge on the coast of Lake Beloye, at the origin of the Sheksna River.
+Krokhino's Nativity Church was built in around 1790.
+The church was at the water's edge on the coast of Lake Beloye, at the source of the Sheksna River.

-At the beginning of the 1960s, Krokhino, Karlugino and other settlements of Belozersky District got into the inundation zone at the time of construction of deep Volga–Baltic Waterway.
-The level of water in Lake Beloye has risen to guarantee depth for ships, and ancient villages and their whole history have gone underwater.
-The inhabitants of the inundated areas disassembled their houses and moved away.
-Only the churches remained on the deserted land: the Nativity Church in Krokhino, more famous for its location, and the Church of Candlemas built at the end of the 18th century in Kovzha (at the mouth of the Kovzha River).
+At the beginning of the 1960s, Krokhino, Karlugino and other settlements of Belozersky District entered the flood zone at the time of construction of the deep Volga–Baltic Waterway.
+The level of water in Lake Beloye has risen to guarantee depth for ships, inundating a number of ancient villages and their whole history.
+The inhabitants of the flooded areas disassembled their houses and moved away.
+Only the churches remained on the deserted land: the Nativity Church in Krokhino, and the Church of Candlemas built at the end of the 18th century in Kovzha (at the mouth of the Kovzha River).

-It is known that the Nativity Church was built in the Baroque style (a stone three-altar church with Nikolskiy and Peter-and-Paul chapels).
-At present both churches are half-destroyed.
+The Nativity Church was built in the Baroque style, with a stone three-altar church with Nikolskiy and Peter-and-Paul.
+Both churches are currently partially in ruins.
 The Nativity Church is more likely to collapse as it stands in water, and the Church of Candlemas in Kovzha is on an island.
-In the result of drowning the southern wall of the church in Krokhino is more destroyed than the northern wall.
+As a result of the flooding, the southern wall of the church in Krokhino is more destroyed than the northern wall.

-The Nativity Church in Krokhino became well known because of the tourist routes that travel on Sheksna River.
+The Nativity Church in Krokhino became well known because of the tourist routes that travel along the Sheksna.
 In 2009, a project to salvage the church was organized.